browserengineering/book/book/animations.md

         return retval
 ```

 * `raster`: rasters the chunks into `self.surface`.
-Note that there is no
+When rastering, we first
-  parameter to this method, because raster of a `CompositedLayer` is
+  translate by the `top` and `left` of the composited bounds.
+That's because we
-  self-contained.
-Note that we first translate by the `top` and `left` of the
+  should allocate a surface exactly sized to the width and height of the
-  composited bounds.
-That's because we should allocate a surface exactly sized
+  bounds; its top/left is just a positioning offset.^[This will be taken into
-  to the width and height of the bounds; its top/left is just a positioning
+  acocunt in `draw`; see below.]
+Also, notice the second example of of the `op`
-  offset.^[This will be taken into acocunt in `draw`; see below.]
+  parameter for executing the paint command.

 ``` {.python}
     def raster(self):